Post

 vi /etc/wsl.conf

-I typically use the following options in my container config file.
+I typically use the following options in my config file.

 1